TommasoAllegretti/LeetCoding/README.md

 ## Folder Structure

 Folders are organized per arguments (e.g. arrays, sorting, DP, etc.), inside each folder there will be three folders to categorize the problems by difficulty (easy, medium and hard).

+## Progamming Language

+I will use Javascript as it's the main programming language I currently use at work.

+Might pick up a different language for learning purpose.